Events Bus

 }

-// Send event to the channel.
+// Send an event to the channel.

 eh.Send(events.NewEvent(events.EventJobOK, "http", "foo"))

-// Receive event from the channel.
+// Receive an event from the channel.

 evt := <-ch